Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # If you need to edit a commit msg
 git commit --amend

-# Change PREVIOUS commit by adding a file you forgot
+# After running the above command, add a file you forgot:
 git add forgotten-file.md
 ```